fine-man/precog-task/analysis.md

 - trying to graph the crime which is most in "trend" which happens the most, basically figuring out which crimes are getting more or less prevelant
+- find the pdf of indian judicial system

 ## At States level
 - ranking different states based on a bunch of criterias (no data map, just